Nageenask0786/mobile-first-applications-reactJs-frontend/README.md

 4.React Loader
 For displaying a loader when the Api response is in progress Helps for a seamless navigation between various routes in a single page.
+## Use the below user credentials to login
+  const userDetails = {
+        username : "Nageena",
+        password : "Nageena@123"
+    }